TiagoVentura/venturatiago.com/content/publication/bolsonaro.md

 +++
-title = "News by popular demand: Ideology, Reputation, and Issue Attention in Social Media News Sharing" date = 2019-05-24T13:51:56-04:00 draft = false
+title = "Polarization, News Sharing, and Gatekeeping: A study of the Bolsonaro Election" date = 2019-10-14T15:35:10-04:00 draft = false